 He, therefore, underwent a hip replacement surgery on the 18th of September 2019 in order to deal with the problem.
 It has been nearly a year since the hip replacement and Al Roker is having another replacement, this time in his right shoulder.
 The surgery is meant to help him deal with a common arthritis pain, which causes intense pain, especially at night.
 The pain was so bad that the meteorologist couldn’t sleep well at night.
 He, therefore, had no choice but to resort to surgery in August 2020.
 This was to help him alleviate general arthritic nerve stress as well as severe joint pain.

-To deal with his Weight Issues, he underwent a gastric bypass surgery
+Al Roker was fat at a Time, and to deal with his weight issues, he underwent a gastric bypass surgery

 The meteorologist has had a well-documented struggle with weight issues for most of his life.
 As a child, Roker grew up on a middle-income diet that was heavy on carbs and soon developed a portly body.
 He continued his unhealthy eating habits into adulthood and at one point, weighed 154 kg.
 His weight nearly caused problems in his marriage as his wife’s frequent encouragement to get him to hit the gym fell on deaf ears.
 Roker finally decided to turn his life around after a deathbed promise he made to his dad in 2001.